Setsuko Hara: Legacy

-Hara is considered by many critics and filmmakers to be the greatest Japanese actress of all time.
+Hara is considered by many critics and filmmakers to be one of the greatest Japanese film actresses of all time.
 Yasujirō Ozu, with whom she worked six times, said of her in 1951: "It is rare for an actress to perform as well as Setsuko Hara.
 She's a radish, without rather than revealing his own ignorance of the director not noticing the radish.
 In fact, without flattery, I think she's the best Japanese film actress."
 In his 1991 autobiography, Chishu Ryu described Hara as "not just beautiful, but also a skilled actress.
 She didn't make mistakes.
 Ozu rarely praised actors, ever.
-But he did say, "She's good", which meant she was truly something."
+But he did say, 'She's good', which meant she was truly something."
 Actors and crew members who worked with Hara described her as shy but also friendly to work with.

-In 2000, Hara was selected by celebrities as the greatest Japanese actress in Kinema Junpo's list of the greatest 20th-century movie actors and actresses.
+In 2000, Hara was selected by celebrities as the greatest Japanese actress in Kinema Junpos list of the great 20th-century movie actors and actresses.